beatrizmaiads/contents-created-by-me/README.md

 **[EN]** In this repository will be all the contents created by me such as articles, presentations, videos, and more.
 I want to bring content both in Portuguese and English to help as many people as possible.
+For more tips and content follow me on [LinkedIn](https://www.linkedin.com/in/beatrizmaiads/).

 **[PT-BR]** Neste repositório estarão todos os conteúdos criados por mim, tais como artigos, apresentações, vídeos, e muito mais.
 Quero trazer conteúdos tanto em português como em inglês para ajudar o maior número de pessoas possível.
+Para mais dicas e conteúdos me siga no [LinkedIn](https://www.linkedin.com/in/beatrizmaiads/).

 ## Content summary